TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     validation errors can be unique identified.

-Now we have created the foundation of our validator and can start with the proper implementation - the check for equality of the passwords.
+Now we have created the foundation of our validator and can start with the proper implementation of it - the check for equality between the passwords.
 This is made quickly::

     <?php